gabbo89/EEA2024-2025/docs/1a1_terminal.md

 For **windows** user's Mobaxterm is the client reccomended, while for **mac** and **linux** users the terminal is the default option.

-The ip address and username are already defined (for any issue write contact me)
+The ip address and username are already defined (for any issue contact me)

 ## **Windows users**